wpilibsuite/frc-docs/source/docs/software/driverstation/manually-setting-the-driver-station-to-start-custom-dashboard.rst

 -----------------------------

 .. image:: images/manually-setting-the-driver-station-to-start-smartdashboard/set-ds-to-default.png
+   :alt: Click on the Setup tab (gear icon) and then change the "Dashboard Type".

 Open the Driver Station software, click on the Setup tab and set the Dashboard setting to Default. **Then close the Driver Station!**